fgoujeon/maki/doc/concepts/state-machine.md

 Admittedly, you don't *need* a library to implement a state machine.
 A couple of `enum`s and `switch`es can do the trick for simple cases.
 However, when things get complicated or when you need more advanced features, some sort of state machine framework becomes very handy, if not mandatory.

-One of the most important things a library such as AweSM provides are **transition tables**.
+One of the most important things a library such as AweSM provides is a **transition table**.

-When you setup a state machine with AweSM, you have to write a transition table.
+When you set up a state machine with AweSM, you have to write a transition table.
 A transition table is a direct representation of a state diagram in your code.
 Here is the transition table of our lamp, written with AweSM:

 ```cpp
 using sm_transition_table_t = awesm::transition_table